English prefixes are of numerous types and make many extra words in the dictionary

 Ex- (“out of” in Latin) often means “former”, as in ex-member, ex-president and ex-wife.
 Semi-, Latin for “half”, is found in words like semi-conscious, semi-final and semi-professional.
 Multi- (“many” in Latin) exists in multi-coloured, multi-cultural, multi-lingual and multi-talented (for a note on pronunciation, see 86.
 The Pronunciation of “e” and “i”).

 Greek borrowings include pseudo- (meaning “fake”), established in words like pseudonym and pseudo-intellectual and able to create new words like pseudo-expert.
-Auto- (“self” in Greek) exists in such words as autobiography, automobile and autopilot.
+Auto- (“self” in Greek) exists in such words as autobiography, automatic, automobile and autopilot.

 2. “En-” and “Mid-”